 Malanda falls is located next to the Malanda Visitor Centre.
 It’s surrounded by lush, green rainforest and is conveniently located a very short distance from the carpark, making it great for people with little legs that tire quickly.
-Grab a bite to eat after you swim at nearby Tree Kangaroo Café, which is open daily from 9:00am-4:30pm.
 If you’re up for a bit of light adventure, there are walking trails that lead from the falls, keep your eyes open for the elusive Lumholtz’s tree-kangaroos!

 Millaa Millaa Falls is an incredibly photogenic, 18-metre waterfall and definitely an Atherton Tableland favourite on the famous Waterfall Circuit.
-You might recognise this beauty from its cameo appearance in the Herbal Essence shampoo commercial.
-This also explains the hair flipping photos you’ll no doubt see people trying to capture.
+Relax and have a picnic on the grassy area in front of the falls between dips and keep your eyes peeled for a glimpse of the elusive platypus.
 It might be the most frequented waterfall on the Tablelands but it’s also the most majestic so definitely worth the stop.

 Only 7.5km from Millaa Millaa Falls you’ll find its louder, more daring sibling, the remarkable – Zillie Falls.
 A magical, misty scene created by the roaring water hitting the surrounding rocks is too awesome to miss.
 At the bottom of the falls, you’ll find rock pools made for wallowing in.